 Interpolate does a linear interpolation between two or more selected paths.
 It basically means that it “fills in the gaps” between the paths and transforms them according to the number of steps given.

-Interpolation between two of the same path
+Interpolation between two identical paths

 For example, take the following two paths:

 As can be seen from the above result, the space between the two circle-shaped paths has been filled with 6 (the number of interpolation steps) other circle-shaped paths.
-Also note that the effect groups these shapes together.
+Also note that the extension groups these shapes together.

 Interpolation between two different paths